 So no excitement there, but it has been a lively twenty-four hours.
 Yesterday evening I hosted book club and we had a pleasant evening.
 The book was "Being Emily" by Anne Donovan.
 It got mixed reviews which reflects my own opinion of it.
 We had a good old chat and a laugh.
 Then today just flew by; I had a meeting at another school in the morning, then when I got back the end of term rock concert was under way, then it was a big rush to finish what needed to be done by the end of term.
 And now it is the Easter holidays, hooray!
 Although I will be running a study day in school on Wednesday.
 James, Davie, Ally, Cat and I have just had a curry and we are relaxing.
 Cat has made a beautiful birthday cake for Ally and soon we will be singing Happy Birthday to Ally!

-Wednesday 27 March 2013
+Wednesday, 27 March 2013

 One Barium Swallow does not make a summer

 I went over to the Southern General Hospital this morning for a Barium Swallow.
 It's the first time that I have ever had one of these and the purpose was to find out if I have a hiatus hernia I think.
 I arrived at the hospital in whirling snow and couldn't get parked, so I parked up on a kerb and inevitably got a parking ticket.
 I had to wait for ages but luckily I had my Kindle with me so I read my current book "Wolf Hall" by Hilary Mantel.
 It's so good.
 I was called through to the X ray at the same time as a wee old lady in a wheelchair and she was taken in first.
 I didn't say anything but it did occur to me that since she clearly wasn't going on to work it might have been helpful to take me first.
 Never mind.
 While I waited two men were wheeled into the waiting area on trolleys.
 Both started groaning dreadfully, along the lines of "For Christ's sake help me!
 Nurse, nurse!"
 I then happened to have a coughing fit and when I managed to stop coughing I noticed that both men had stopped whimpering and were watching me, no doubt wondering if I was going to cheer up their morning by expiring before their eyes.
 The X ray went fine and the drink that you have to swallow down during it was not as unpleasant as I had been told; it was chalky and tasteless.
 However I have been told that I can now look forward to producing an unflushable jobby.
 Oh dear!
-Although actually I really am quite looking forward to the experience!
+Although strangely I really am quite fascinated by the prospect!

-Tuesday 26 March 2013
+Tuesday, 26 March 2013

 Still snowing